destroyer-art/full-stack-dev-2024/instructions.md

 - A test case for when a device exists only in **one** of the tables.
 - A test case for when a device is **not found** in either table.

 You can modify any of the existing test code or add new test cases as needed.
+Important note - I have not provided the model classes for the two tables provided.

 ## Submission Requirements